LunarPixel17/lumiaX/README.md

 # LumiaX OS

 LumiaX OS is a lightweight operating system developed by **xbitlet studio**, designed to provide a simple and seamless user experience with high performance and low resource consumption.
+For more information, visit the [LumiaX OS homepage](https://lunarpixel17.github.io/lumiaX/).

 ## Key Features